 Still, folk activity continued alongside official initiatives until the Cultural Revolution.
-Memories of old musicians suggest that the “new life” compulsorily claimed for all genres after Liberation was in this case not so fanciful:
+Memories of old musicians suggest that in this case the “new life” compulsorily claimed for all genres after Liberation was not so fanciful:

 After Liberation there was even more activity than before.
 In the evenings, because there was no electricity, and no other entertainment, people liked to get together.